-Table 3: Concerns raised by stakeholders in third consultation session at DRAFT FINAL REP DISCLOSURE STAGE held on 27 th April at Largess Restaurant - Greenline Corridor Participant Observations, Comments and Response Participant 1 (SP (Traffic Police Department)) Suggestions The observation was with regard to the width of RoW from Nazimabad to Business Recorder Road.
+Table 3: Concerns raised by stakeholders in third consultation session at DRAFT FINAL REPORT DISCLOSURE STAGE held on 27 th April at Largess Restaurant - Greenline Corridor Participant Observations, Comments and Suggestions Response Participant 1 (SP (Traffic Police Department)) The observation was with regard to the width of RoW from Nazimabad to Business Recorder Road.
 He was of the view that exclusive lanes for BRT in this section of the corridor may disturb the traffic in the mixed lanes because the RoW in these areas is already narrow.
 Peak hour traffic count survey should be carefully carried out at Numaish and Gurumandir.
 Pedestrian bridges should be provided at all critical locations along corridor and local populations should be made aware of the The BRT system is being designed by experts who have taken the present operation into consideration.
 The suggestions will be looked into by experts.
 Elevated design may be considered in areas where road width affects the design of BRT.

-Participant Observations, Comments and Response Participant 2 (President (Karachi Transport Ittehad)) Suggestions use of pedestrian bridges to avoid accidents.
-Boarding and alighting timings at stations should be carefully studied.
-Provision of footpaths should be incorporated in design of BRT system.
-Lessons learnt from past failures should be kept in mind during the feasibility stage.
-We shall support the proposed system.
-Participant 3 (DSP Sadder) Public awareness campaign about BRT should be accelerated and rules and regulations should be made effective.
-The points are well taken.
+Table 3: Concerns DISCLOSURE ST raised by stakeholders in third consultati AGE held on 27 th April at Largess Restaura on session at DRAFT FINAL REPORT Participant Observations, Comments and Response • Suggestions 1 Participant 2 (President (Karachi Transport Ittehad)) use of pedestrian bridges to avoid accidents. > Boarding and alighting timings at stations should be carefully studied. > Provision of footpaths should be incorporated in design of BRT system. > Lessons learnt from past failures should be kept in mind during the feasibility stage. > We shall support the proposed system.
+Participant 3 (DSP Sadder) Public awareness campaign about BRT should be accelerated and rules and regulations should be made effective. > The points are well taken.
 Participant 4 (Female participant (representative from North Karachi)) The road width should be carefully studied along the corridor and BRT design should be made accordingly to avoid disturbance to the residential and commercial areas.
 The point is well taken.
 The involuntary resettlement will be avoided as much as possible.
 Participant 5 (Suparco) Engines should be well designed and equipped with such technologies that may control emissions.
 Standard operating procedures should be devised The points are well taken.
 Technologies like catalytic conversion or some such alternative system shall be used to control emissions from engine exhaust.
 Japanese experts are working on this aspect in their feasibility study.
 Standards Operating Procedures (SOPs) and plans will be made adopted.
 Participant 6 (NGO representative) What are the benefits for females in BRT system?
 What security measures have been incorporated into proposed BRT system for females?
 The BRT system will provide a respectable transport system especially for females.
 Security arrangements have been provided at stations and BRT buses.
 Participant 7 (Urban Resource Centre - NGO) The observation was with regard to the boarding and alighting facility for old age people.
 He also enquired about the fare system because people will prefer BRT if it is affordable.
 The height of the station platform has been leveled with the floor of the vehicle to facilitate easy boarding and alighting for such passengers.
 The fare system will be such that it will be affordable by people from all areas of Karachi.

-Table 4: Concerns raised by stakeholders in fourth consultation session at DRAFT FINAL REPORT DISCLOSURE STAGE held on 28 th April at Hotel Ramada Plaza - Red line Corridor Participant Response Suggestions Participant 1 (Urban Resource Centre - NGO) The suggestions included: Public Toilets should be provided at all stations.
-Separate compartments should be provided for women.
-The suggestions are well taken Participant 2 > What will be the qualification criteria for > The operators will be qualified and
+Table 4: Concerns raised by stakeholders in fourth consultation session at DRAFT FINAL REPORT DISCLOSURE STAGE held on 28 th April at Hotel Ramada Plaza - Red line Corridor Participant Observations, Comments and Response Suggestions Participant 1 (Urban Resource Centre - NGO) stations. > Separate compartments should be provided ➤ The suggestions are well taken for women.
+Participant 2 ➤ What will be the qualification criteria for ➤ The operators will be qualified and